rintnetwork/front-end/src/content/defi/index.md

 ### Transaction fees

-DeFi relies on Ethereum to keep transactions secure.
-Ethereum security comes at a cost.
-The people who do the work to make Ethereum safe, known as miners, must be incentivised.
-Transaction fees are part of the incentive for securing Ethereum – think of it like a tip to the person processing your transaction.
+DeFi relies on ethereum to keep transactions secure. ethereum security comes at a cost.
+The people who do the work to make ethereum safe, known as miners, must be incentivised.
+Transaction fees are part of the incentive for securing ethereum – think of it like a tip to the person processing your transaction.
 However, this fee is variable and increases when the network is busy.
 After all, miners need to prioritise all the pending transactions and they're incentivised to choose transactions which include a larger tip.
 This is known in the community as "gas" as it "fuels" the transaction.

 <InfoBanner isWarning emoji=":fuel_pump:">
     Using DeFi products right now is expensive.
 The network is in such high demand that gas is very expensive.
 The community is working on ways to improve the network's capacity, but don't be surprised if you see gas prices exceed your transaction value.
-    <a href="https://www.ethgasstation.info/">Check gas prices</a> [What's a normal amount?]
+    <a href="https://www.rntgasstation.info/">Check gas prices</a> [What's a normal amount?]
 </InfoBanner>

 ### On/off-ramps